Image

 • visibly associated with law enforcement

-If you approach a checkpoint in Kansas City, MO, speak to a Combs Waterkotte DUI attorney near you at (314) 900-HELP.
-Our skilled Kansas City, MO attorneys will ferociously defend you and protect your rights in the court of law.
-Contact us online to discuss your case with a compassionate and cunning DUI attorney near you today.
+If you are going through a checkpoint in Kansas City, MO, speak to a Combs Waterkotte DUI attorney near you at (314) 900-HELP.
+Our determined Kansas City, MO attorneys will tenaciously defend you and protect your rights in the court of law.
+Contact us online to review your case with a compassionate and cunning DUI attorney near you today.

 Get the best quality criminal defense available in Kansas City, MO through Combs Waterkotte.
-A Combs Waterkotte DUI attorney near you will fight for your rights and provide you with an infallible defense when you have been accused of driving under the influence in Kansas City or anywhere in Missouri.
-In addition, our top Kansas City, MO defense lawyers can help you with a variety of other kinds of cases, including:
+At Combs Waterkotte, a DUI attorney near you will protect you against the court and defend you when you have been accused of driving under the influence in Kansas City or anywhere in Missouri.
+In addition, our top Kansas City, MO defense lawyers can help you with a variety of other case types, including:

-Learn more about different kinds of DUI charges in Missouri and how Combs Waterkotte’s DUI attorneys in Kansas City, MO can defend you.
+Learn more about the different DUI charges in Missouri and what the DUI attorneys near you with Combs Waterkotte near Kansas City, MO can do to help you.

 Hire a DUI Attorney Near Me in Kansas City, MO | Combs Waterkotte

-Do not waste any time.
-If you were stopped or arrested for driving under the influence near Kansas City, MO, find a DUI attorney near you whom you can trust.
-Being arrested and convicted of a DWI or similar charge in Missouri is a serious matter that can carry significant consequences.
-Your future and freedom are on the line, and a Combs Waterkotte DUI attorney near you in Kansas City, MO will defend you.
+Do yourself a favor and act now.
+If you were stopped or arrested for driving under the influence near Kansas City, MO, find a trustworthy DUI attorney near you.
+A Missouri DWI and similar charges are serious accusations that can carry significant consequences.
+When your freedom and future are at risk a Combs Waterkotte DUI attorney near you in Kansas City, MO will defend you.
 Contact our Kansas City, MO defense law firm now to consult a lawyer about your rights, your case and your future.

 View Service Areas